wickeddoc/golem/README.md

 - **Collections**: Organize your saved requests into collections
 - **Persistent Storage**: SQLite database for reliable data persistence
 - **Export/Import**: Export your request history to JSON for backup or sharing
-- **Modern GUI**: Built with Fyne framework for a native cross-platform experience
+- **Modern GUI**: Built with the Fyne framework for a native cross-platform experience
 - **Lightweight**: Single binary with minimal dependencies
 - **Fast**: Written in Go for optimal performance